sesam-io/file-share-service/introduction/README.rst

     },
     ...

-This defines a ``url`` system that points to another microservice that we'll spin next.
+This defines a ``url`` system that points to another microservice that we'll spin up next.
 This microservice will serve two JSON files `customers.json and projects.json <https://github.com/sesam-io/file-share-service/tree/master/sample/metadata>`_ that will get loaded into the ``customers`` and ``projects`` datasets in Sesam.

 ::